DaryllGomas/Ancients/docs/timeline.md

 2. Interactive maps showing the geographical spread of civilizations
 3. Additional multimedia content including reconstructions of ancient sites
 4. Expansion of the Early Neolithic and Early Urban Civilizations sections
-5. Citation system linking timeline entries to academic and alternative research sources
+5. Citation system linking timeline entries to academic sources
 6. Clearer distinction between evidence-based and theoretical content

 ## Conclusion

-This timeline provides a comprehensive view of human history that combines conventional archaeological understanding with alternative theories about a potential lost advanced civilization.
-The visual presentation makes complex historical information accessible while maintaining scholarly integrity by clearly distinguishing between established history and theoretical perspectives through visual styling differences.
+This timeline provides a comprehensive view of human history based on conventional historical understanding.
+The visual presentation makes complex historical information accessible while maintaining scholarly integrity.
 The interactive features allow users to explore history at their own pace and focus on specific periods or events of interest.